 It also contains a section on historic Government House, with its Gothic revival architecture, and its fine garden area adjoining the Botanic Gardens and Sydney Opera House.

-In the evening, Her Excellency the Administrator attended the screening of...
+In the morning, Her Excellency the Governor officially opened the 31st...
 Read more »

-In the morning, Her Excellency the Administrator, as Patron, presented Certificates...
+In the morning, Her Excellency, as Patron of the Royal Australian...
 Read more »

-In the afternoon, Her Excellency the Administrator received a farewell call...
+In the afternoon, Her Excellency the Governor delivered an Address and...
 Read more »

-In the morning, Her Excellency the Administrator received Ms Robyn Kruk,...
+In the morning, Her Excellency the Governor, as Patron, accompanied by...
 Read more »